ydk2/ymvc/readme.md

 # YMVC Framework

-Simple MVC framework for PHP 5.4+ (lower not tested) used XSLT and PHP views.
+Simple MVC framework for PHP 5.4+ used XSLT and PHP views.

 ### Some info

 * For example use please look in system folder, more examples in future.
-* Version 0.1.2 RC1
+* Version 0.2.12 RC2

-To use XSL mode in controller class "class Example extends XCoreRender" otherwise "class Example extends CoreRender".
+To lern how use YMVC simple look in sample app

 ### Some working Demo